Frequently Asked Questions

 Q: What supervision do you have as a therapist?

-A: I have regular sessions with a supervisor.
-I am a member of the National Counselling & Psychotherapy Society (NCPS) and adhere to their Code of Ethics.
+A: I have regular sessions with a qualified and highly experienced supervisor.
+I am an Accredited Registrant with the National Counselling & Psychotherapy Society (NCPS) and adhere to their Code of Ethics.
 I also regularly attend my own therapy sessions.

 Q: What training do you have?

-A: I have Level 2, Level 3 and a Level 4 Diploma in Counselling and Therapy.
-My training meets the requirements to practice ethically as per the NCPS.
-I am currently undertaking an additional Diploma in Trauma.
-View the About Me page for a list of my qualifications and training.
+A: Level 2, Level 3 and Level 4 Diploma in Counselling and Therapy.
+My training meets the requirements to practice ethically.
+I am currently undertaking an additional qualification in Trauma and I maintain my knowledge and skills through continuous professional development (CPD).
+View the About Me page for a list of qualifications and training.

 Q: Can I have therapy online?